superlinear-ai/conformal-tights/README.md

 ### Predicting quantiles

-Conformal Tights exposes a meta-estimator called `ConformalCoherentQuantileRegressor` that you can use to wrap any scikit-learn regressor, after which you can use `predict_quantiles` predict conformally calibrated quantiles.
+Conformal Tights exposes a meta-estimator called `ConformalCoherentQuantileRegressor` that you can use to wrap any scikit-learn regressor, after which you can use `predict_quantiles` to predict conformally calibrated quantiles.
 Example usage:

 ```python
 from conformal_tights import ConformalCoherentQuantileRegressor